dittolooch/dittolooch.github.io/_posts/2019-04-24-linked-list-cpp-malloc.md

 I chose C++ to practice implementing data structure and algorithms because the class I am taking only allows C++ and Java, and I know nothing about Java.

-Quite often I encounter errors related to memory allocation and pointers, so I jot down this note as a reminder for myself, and for anyone who might find useful.
+Quite often I encounter errors related to memory allocation and pointers, so I jot down this note as a reminder for myself, and for anyone who might find it useful.

 Here's the gist of the singly linked list based stack.